superfly/docs/blueprints/autostart-internal-apps.html.md

 ### Add services in your `fly.toml` config file

-If your app was private, then you might not have configured an `[http_services]` or `[services]` section in `fly.toml` because you didn't want it reachable through the public Internet.
+If your app was private, you might not have configured an `[http_services]` or `[services]` section in `fly.toml` because you didn't want it reachable through the public Internet.
 Now that you removed the public IPs, you can safely add services to allow access to the app on your private network and enable Fly Proxy to control Machines and load balance traffic.

 Here's an example `fly.toml` snippet: